sleepingkingstudios/sleeping_king_studios-tools/README.md

     StringTools#chain 'ArchivedPeriodical', :underscore, :pluralize
     # => 'archived_periodicals'

+Adds the specified number of spaces to the start of each line of the string.
+Defaults to 2 spaces.

+    string = 'The Hobbit'
+    StringTools.indent(string)
+    #=> '  The Hobbit'

+    titles = [
+      "The Fellowship of the Ring",
+      "The Two Towers",
+      "The Return of the King"
+    ] # end titles
+    string = titles.join "\n"
+    StringTools.indent(string, 4)
+    #=> "    The Fellowship of the Ring\n"\
+        "    The Two Towers\n"\
+        "    The Return of the King"

 #### `#map_lines`

 Yields each line of the string to the provided block and combines the results into a new multiline string.